Bachelor of Arts in Political Science

 We do not encourage that, but if you are unable to enroll in one of our methods courses we do permit substituting a methods course from another social science department with prior approval by an adviser.
 In the past Political Science majors have used such courses as Sociology 302 (Social Research Methods) or Sociology 303 (Statistics for the Social Sciences) to meet this requirement.

-Yes, but if you are after course content you can get that without a formal minor.
+Yes, if you are after course content, you can get that without a formal minor.
 But if you want something on your diploma, you must minor.

 Yes, if you'd like that on your diploma.
 But you can also get the content without a double major.
 By double majoring in these two disciplines you essentially have a 72 unit Political Science major.